TimoIllusion/simple-ai-benchmarking/README.md

 # simple-ai-benchmarking (SAIB)

-A simple repo to quickly run reproducible tests on a variety of hardware and software for AI workloads.
+A simple application to quickly run tests on a variety of hardware and software for AI workloads, to get an intuition on the performance.
+For more sophisticated and complex benchmarking, I recommend to use [MLPerf Benchmarks](https://mlcommons.org/benchmarks/).

+I develop this application in my free time as a hobby.

 ## Quickstart